nozaripo/Deep-Learning-Projects-Sample/README.md

-# Deel Learning Projects Sample
+# Deep Learning Projects Sample
  This repository contains a sample of independently conducted Deep Learning projects:

  - Image Recognition and Classification on MNIST Dataset to Predict Digits